DivyaKumarBaid/Learning_React/Readme.md

 5. What data type are `props` when the component receives them?
    An object!

+### Trying
+Look through Projects in ./starting-projects Disclaimer : these projects needs refactoring as these are just made when I started learning and thus isnt optimised.
+Just look to the ui part and try building them.

 ### Using array.map

 For every element in an array, array.map calls a function and concatenates the returned values for each element in the array as an array.
 In simpler terms array.map loops through the entire array and return a new copied array and in the process of doing so allows the user to make some changes according to an element in that newly created array.